Skip to Main Content

 Search Techniques: Building your search

-Using techniques to build your search
+Using techniques to build your search including Boolean operators, truncation, phrases, proximity, and wildcards with your search terms/keywords.

-Boolean Logic
+Boolean Operators

-The term Boolean comes from the name of its originator George Boole (1815-1864).
+The term 'Boolean' comes from the name of its originator George Boole (1815-1864).
 He developed a system of logic that now underpins the workings of modern computers.
 Boolean logic enables you to retrieve information from computers by expressing the relationships between words and phrases using language.
-Boolean Logic has three components AND, OR and NOT.
+Boolean Logic has three components AND, OR and NOT:

 Boolean AND

 AND links concepts together.
 A database searches for results that contain Concept 1 and Concept 2, then compares the results to display only those results that contain both concepts.
 This can be represented using the Venn diagram right.
-The area in the centre where the circles cross represents the results that contain both terms.
+The area in the centre where the circles cross represents the results that contain both terms/keywords.

 Boolean OR